 We recognize that family life can become very hectic at times.
-If a particular evening is really difficult because of family commitments, the parent may write a note excusing the student from that night's homework, stating that it will be done on the following evening.
+If a particular evening is really difficult because of family commitments, the parent may write a note requesting an extension stating that it will be done on the following evening.